vasiliykulakov/Lunch/README.md

 * Reactive views and presenters via RxJava2 with RxAndroid and RxBinding
 * Layout injection via Butterknife
 * Test mocks via Mockito
+* UI test interactions via Espresso

 ## Status
 I did not build the details views yet, but a selected item can be observed and the view details API is in.
 Maybe at some point :)

-There are no UI/Espresso tests yet.

-There is only one unit test which tests the autocomplete flow.
+There is only one unit tested class.
 I wanted to understand how testing changed with RxJava2.

+Because the UI is rudimentary now, there is only one Espresso UI test.
+I put it in to have boilerplate in place.
+The boilerplate sets up the page object pattern of testing.

 Data binding framework wasn't used, got away with Butterknife for now.
 If I had built out the various Adapters properly instead of using simple ones, DB would be extremely beneficial and concise.